qjcg/talks/go-scratch-that-itch/slides.md

 ### Stephen J. Gould: Size and Shape (cont'd)

 - As you scale up software, surface area (ex: public API) can be dragged down by supporting utility functions, tooling, boilerplate code, etc
+- Avoid unnecessary complexity
 - Ask: "Can we keep this small?"

 ---